The Hybrid Reality

 That is not a communication glitch.
 That is a design flaw.

-Development was not designed with downstream realities in mind, and testing was not designed to participate earlier with enough agility to shape quality before the big ceremonial validation event.
+Development was not designed with downstream realities in mind.
+Testing was not designed to participate early enough to shape quality before the big ceremonial validation event.
+Release governance was not designed to see risk while teams still had time to do something useful about it.

 2. Environment chess

-In fact, some of the most important risk signals emerge not from the code itself, but from the collision of environment availability, test readiness, and release timing.
+Some of the most important risk signals do not come from the code itself.
+They come from the collision of environment availability, test readiness, release timing, and shared dependency constraints.

 3. Governance mismatch